 Home | About Us | Regions | Sponsors | Career Center | Collaborate | Publications Calendar

 The National Council of University Research Administrators (NCURA) welcomes original submissions for consideration pertaining to any aspect of research administration.
 The core categories for contribution are listed below.
 For submission consideration to any of these sections, authors are invited to email the appropriate contributing editor with their suggested article topic for consideration.
-For submissions falling outside of these general categories, authors are invited to email their article topics (outline) to Senior Editor Tanta Myles NOTE: NCURA strives for diversity of authors and may limit the number of times an individual author is published.
-In such an instance this will be at the discretion of the editorial team.
+For submissions falling outside of these general categories, authors are invited to email their article proposals to Senior Editor Tanta Myles PLEASE NOTE: NCURA strives for diversity of authors and as such limits the number of times an individual author can be published to two times annually.

 Lisa Kennedy, University of Queensland (Australia)